 - As draw down.
 This is where the most of the pension pot remains invested but the individual “draws down” an annual income.
 There are rules governing how much can be taken.

 - As an annuity. an investment entitling you to a fixed annual income.
 The amount of income bought by an annuity has steadily declined over recent years but it may rise again in the future.
-Individuals can choose various options in an annuity including benefits for dependants and index linking but they reduce the annual payment.
+Individuals can choose various options in an annuity including benefits for dependents and index linking but they reduce the annual payment.

 You should always speak to an independent adviser before deciding which option to take.